 Finally, for the pregnancy to continue to full term, the embryo must be healthy and the woman's hormonal environment adequate for its development.
 When just one of these factors is impaired, infertility can result.

 In Australia, there are many reasons people seek the assistance of an Infertility specialist.
-Medical as well as personal reasons such as not having a partner.
+Medical as well as personal reasons such as not having a male partner.
 Donated Gametes, i.e. sperm, eggs or embryos may be required.
-Surrogacy is also a legal avenue that involves seeking specialist treatment, when a women can’t safely carry a pregnancy.
+Surrogacy is also an altruistic legal avenue that involves seeking specialist treatment, when a women can’t safely carry a pregnancy.